This post may contain affiliate links. Please read our disclosure policy.

 - Remove steak tips from the fridge 30 minutes prior to cooking so the steak and marinade can reach room temperature.

 - Preheat the grill with the cover down to medium-high heat.
 Clean the grates well.
 Allow the grill to get hot before cooking the steak.
-Discard marinade after grilling, do not reuse.
+Discard marinade after grilling.

-- Sear tips for 4-5 minutes per side for medium rare.
+- Grill tips for 4-6 minutes per side for medium.
 Depending on the thickness, it may take more or less time.
-I usually shoot for medium, 5-7 minutes per side.
 Over the last few minutes, I rotate the tips to sear any non-seared edges or corners so the outside has a nice caramelized crust throughout the exterior.
 Let steaks rest for 5 minutes before serving.

 Notes